dominikmi/hashistuff-homelab/README.md

 * How to setup secure [Consul cluster](consul/README.md),
 * How to setup [Vault](vault/README.md) with secure consul backend,
 * How to setup [transit auto-unseal](vault/transit.md) vault,
-* HOW to setup my own [Root CA, intermediate CA and certs](cfssl/README.md) for clusters services, communication and web.
+* How to setup my own [Root CA, intermediate CA and certs](cfssl/README.md) for clusters services, communication and web.

 ### Prerequisites